Signs and Symptoms

 CoppaFeel UK

-• The armpit has special glands called lymph nodes that help filter out harmful substances and keep our bodies healthy.
+• It’s really important to check your armpit as part of your self exam.
+This is where lymph nodes live - special glands that help filter out harmful substances and keep our bodies healthy.

-Sometimes, if there’s a lump in this area, it can be a sign that something is going on, like a cold, infection or sometimes like the possibility of breast cancer.
+Sometimes, if there’s a lump in this area, it can be a sign that something is going on, like a cold, or an infection - either way, always get it looked at even if you do suspect something normal is going on.

 Cancer Research UK